Broward County Pedestrian Accident Lawyer

 - Don’t obey traffic rules – Failing to stop at a red light, running a stop sign, or not yielding when pedestrians are in the crosswalk may cause injury.

 - Impaired drivers – An impaired driver may have slower reflexes or cannot see when they are operating their vehicle.

 - Bad weather – In some cases, a driver may hit a pedestrian if the roads are slippery from the rain.
 Heavy rains may limit the driver’s vision where they can’t clearly see a pedestrian walking on a sidewalk or crossing the street.

 If a driver hits a pedestrian, the crash's impact may cause severe organ damage, internal bleeding, broken bones, or a traumatic brain injury.
 These are harsh medical conditions that require immediate attention and treatment.Why call a Broward County Pedestrian Accident Law Firm?

 If a pedestrian-car crash injures you, you shouldn't have the stress of figuring how to pay for your medical treatment.
 It would help if you didn't have to worry about how you'll feed your family or pay the utility bills while recovering.
 But that's a real concern people face when they are seriously hurt in accidents.

-At the Wolfson Law Firm, our Fort Lauderdale personal injury lawyers help people injured in car accidents recover the damages they need to pay their bills.
+At Wolfson & Leon, our Fort Lauderdale personal injury lawyers help people injured in car accidents recover the damages they need to pay their bills.
 At no cost to you, we will evaluate the circumstances around your accident and let you know what legal remedies may be available.
 Should you have a case, we take care of filing the necessary paperwork, handle phone calls, and work to settle your case with the insurance company.
 Our personal injury attorneys work on your behalf; you get the necessary time to rest while we work to recover damages.